Acting Chief of Staff

 Director of Legislative Affairs

-Davon McCurry is the Director of Legislative Affairs under Commissioner McCabe.
+Davon McCurry is the Director of Legislative Affairs under Acting Commissioner Shawn M. LaTourette.

 Davon leads the DEP’s government relations team and manages the Department’s intergovernmental relations, including those with local governments, the state Legislature and New Jersey’s congressional delegation.
 He also guides the DEP’s legislative team in responding to pending legislation and crafting the Department’s affirmative legislative proposals.